Luzifer/twitch-bot/docs/content/configuration/actors.md

 ## Create Marker

 Creates a marker on the currently running stream of the given channel.
 The marker will be created on behalf of the channel owner and requires matching scope.
+(Subsequent actions can use variable `marker` to access marker details.)

 ```yaml
 - type: marker